 I make every effort to disclose potential specific conflicts of interest in the context of each individual conversation and commentary.
 However, the following describes some general conditions that may bias my personal opinions or questions I may ask when I host online conversations.

-I advise companies about how to communicate effectively.
+I advise companies about how to communicate effectively and grow their businesses profitably.
 Over the years, as a digital media consultant, writer, and communications strategist, I have advised numerous companies and organizations about how to communicate effectively.
 If my work is ongoing or was substantial in the recent past, I will attempt to disclose it specifically.
 However, it would be impractical to identify every conversation I may have had about a particular organization or issue because of the breadth of my consulting activities.
 If I am actively engaged with a client on an issue that I discuss, I will attempt to disclose it clearly.
 Because much of my work has involved Fortune 500 companies that have a huge array of business interests, I may reference their industry or products/services (or competing ones) without making an explicit disclosure if the work I am doing does not directly impact what I am discussing.

 I am bound by non-disclosure agreements.
 In my role as an entrepreneur and as a communications consultant, I am sometimes contractually obligated not to disclose conversations or relationships.
 In those instances, I will try to avoid commenting on anything that would require me to make such a disclosure.